naia-lib/naia/README.md

 # naia
 a *n*etworking *a*rchitecture for *i*nteractive *a*pplications

-naia intends to make cross-platform (Wasm included!) multiplayer game development in Rust dead simple and lightning fast.
+naia intends to make cross-platform (currently Linux & WebAssemby) multiplayer game development in Rust dead simple and lightning fast.

 At the highest level, you register Event and Entity implementations in a module shared by Client & Server.
 Then, Naia will facilitate sending/receiving those Events between Client & Server, and also keep a pool of tracked Entities synced with each Client for whom they are "in-scope".